 The Whole 30 Program has become popular in recent years as the latest diet on the market.
 And while we don’t advocate for any certain diet here at Get Healthy U, we are all about eating real food which is one of the Whole 30s biggest components.
-So if you’re already on the Whole 30 Plan or are wanting to make a (big!) change, then this week-long meal plan of Whole 30 recipes will help you on your way.
+So if you’re already on the Whole 30 Plan and are in need of some Whole 30 lunch ideas and dinner wins or are wanting to make a change, then this week-long meal plan of Whole 30 recipes will help you on your way.
 Sunday through Saturday, we’ve got an awesome dinner to keep you full and healthy all week long.

 But what is exactly is the Whole 30?
 The Whole 30 program was created in 2009 by Melissa Hartwig, a Certified Sports Nutritionist, as a month long nutritional plan in an effort to help people eliminate certain foods that may be negatively impacting their health and focus on whole foods, particularly protein, fruits and veggies, and healthy fats that are rich in nutrients and impact your body positively.
 Specifically, the Whole 30 program and its founder believe in removing sugar, grains, dairy, and legumes from your diet and replacing them with more wholesome, unprocessed ingredients.
 It’s similar to the Paleo diet (also known as the caveman diet) however the Whole 30 program is much stricter removing everything the Paleo diet does but also adding all dairy, grains, sugars and alcohol to the elimination list.
 The Whole 30 program was also developed with more of a short-term focus to educate people on the way their body reacts to certain foods and then create an individualized plan after the month long diet based off those learnings whereas the Paleo diet is more of a long term generic plan.
 The Whole 30 plan seeks to kill cravings that you may have been battling for years, change your emotional relationship with food, heal your gut, strengthen your immune system and restore your metabolism.
 Sounds good, right?